ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

          - 'South Europe/Mediterranean [MED:13]'

-The ``ids`` field takes any valid `SREX <http://www.ipcc-data.org/guidelines/pages/ar5_regions.html>`_ region key or any valid `AR6 <https://github.com/SantanderMetGroup/ATLAS/tree/v1.6/reference-regions>`_ region key.
+The ``ids`` field takes any valid `SREX <http://www.ipcc-data.org/guidelines/pages/ar5_regions.html>`_ region key or any valid `AR6 <https://github.com/SantanderMetGroup/ATLAS/tree/v1.6/reference-regions>`_ region key (depending on the shapefile).
 Not that this needs to be the full string here (not the abbreviation).
 For a full list of possible regions have a look at the srex.csv and ar6.csv files under ./esmvaltool/diag_scripts/weighting/shapefiles

 The sigma parameters need to be set according to the selected region.
 The sigma values for the regions used in `Brunner et al. (2019) <https://doi.org/10.1088/1748-9326/ab492f>`_ can be found in table 1 of the paper.